Assistant Dean for Diversity, The Graduate School

 Nina Maung-Gaona is the Assistant Dean for Diversity in the Graduate School and Director of the Center for Inclusive Education at Stony Brook University.
 In this capacity, she oversees all the graduate diversity programs (W. Burghardt Turner Fellowship, NSF Alliance for Graduate Education and the Professoriate, NSF Bridge to the Doctorate, GEM Fellowship) as well as a postdoctoral fellowship program (NIH Institutional Research and Academic Career Development Award).
 She currently chairs a diversity fellowship committee, serves as a Regional Specialist for the Institute for Broadening Participation, and is a member of the Middle States Reaccreditation Committee.
 Nina has 16 years of experience in education programming and advocacy with previous experience in the Office of Disabled Student Services and the United Nations working in various war torn countries in East Africa and Southeast Asia.
 She obtained a Bachelor's degree in Sociology, and a Master of Public Administration degree from the Rockefeller College of Public Affairs and Policy at the University at Albany.
 Nina has been at Stony Brook University since May 1, 2000.

-Kathryne Piazzola is the Program Coordinator for the CIE and the NSF-AGEP project.
-She has been since inception of the NSF-AGEP Program and the CIE in 2000 and 2002 respectively.
-Kathryne's main duties involve oversight of fiscal matters and the programmatic events and activities of the CIE such as the Summer Research Institute, the annual Gathering of Science Scholars Conference, the Naturally obsessed film event an othe rday-to-day activities.
-Kathryne has over 10 years experience in higher education administration with previous professional history in finance and management.
+Kathryne Piazzola is the Administrator for the Center for Inclusive Education and the Program Manager for the REU Site: Nanotechnology for Health, Energy & the Environment.
+Kathryne has been at Stony Brook since inception of the NSF-AGEP Program and the CIE in 2000 and 2002 respectively.
+Kathryne's main duties involve oversight of operations, fiscal matters and the programmatic events and activities of the CIE.
+Kathryne has over 14 years experience in higher education administration with previous professional history in finance and management.

-Program Coordinator, Dr. W. Burghardt Tuner and GEM Fellowship Programs
+Program Manager, Dr. W. Burghardt Turner and GEM Fellowship Programs

-Toni Sperzel is the Program Coordinator for the W. Burghardt Turner Fellowship program, a state funded fellowship program through the Graduate School that supports the academic success of underrepresented Graduate Students at Stony Brook University.
-Toni has five years of previous experience in educational administration in both departmental administration within the social sciences, and admissions and recruitment of graduate and international students.
-Toni received her B.A. in Sociology from Boston College and went on to complete her M.A. in Higher Education Administration, also at Boston College.
+Toni Sperzel is the Program Manager for the Dr. W. Burghardt Turner Fellowship program, a New York state funded, recruitment-focused fellowship program supporting the academic success of underrepresented Graduate Students across multiple disciplines at Stony Brook .
+She also coordinates Stony Brook's participation in the National GEM Consortium and administers the GEM Fellowship here at SBU.
+Toni has a decade of experience in educational administration in multiple capacities including departmental administration, admissions and recruitment of graduate and international students and now, retention and persistence of underrepresented graduate students.
+She holds a Master’s degree in Higher Education Administration from Boston College.

 Ann M. Gardner